sbarthol/gameboj/README.md

 original Nintendo specs.

-Moreover, I added special functionality that lets the user fiddle with the play speed, analyse the video memory (tiles, sprites, background window) and capture a screenshot.
+Moreover, I added special functionality that lets the user fiddle with the play speed, analyse the video memory (tiles, sprites, background, window) and capture a screenshot.

 ## Emulated parts